kymb0/web_study/XML/readme.md

+### Remember, when dealing with XML serialization attacks, always change content to Content-Type: text/xml, remove existing parameters and READ ALL RETURNED ERRORS

 ### XML stands for eXtensible Markup Language.

 ### XML focuses on data rather than data presentation, so essentially imports the data we need, and then we present it with another markup lanuage such as html